SapphirusBeryl/window-controls-applet/README.md

-# Window Button Applet
+# Window Controls Applet

-The Window Button Applet provides themable window controls for the Cinnamon Desktop Environment.
+The Window Controls Applet provides themable window controls for the Cinnamon Desktop Environment.

 A complete rewrite and rework of the predecessing applet was undertaken, which enables multiple instances across panels on multiple displays.
 At present, version 1.1.3 is compatible with Cinnamon 5.4 and later.